-Figure 83: IEC 61850: Horizontal communication principle, an example of three IEDs where each IED communicates with all others
+Figure 82: IEC 61850: Horizontal communication principle, an example of three IEDs where each IED communicates with all others data.
+The input data must be connected to a GOOSE receive function blocks in the Signal Matrix tool.

 When a GOOSE message is to be sent, it is defined by configuring the data set with the defined trigger option and GoCB.
 This engineering process is done in a station configuration tool, for example, IEC 61850 Configuration tool or IET600.
 The task involves configuring lists with the signal, value and quality (data attributes or data objects) that belong to the GOOSE message data set.